 At SJMS, children K-8 attend religion classes taught from the Catholic perspective and attend one mass each month at Sacred Heart Catholic Church, on the other side of our parking lot.

 Our religion curriculum is The Catechesis of the Good Shepherd.
 This Montessori-based approach to spiritual formation for children was developed through years of patient observation to understand which religious themes seemed most essential at different ages and stages of development.

 In the spirit of Montessori education, classes take place in a specially prepared environment, filled with hands-on materials.
 This is called the “Atrium.”
 Within this atrium, short presentations are given and much time is devoted to the child’s personal work.
 In this way, each child’s own gifts and callings are respected and celebrated.
 The adult is a co-listener and co-learner, with the child before the Word of God.

+SJMS is a Catholic School that strives to be welcoming to people of all religious backgrounds.
 The religious orientation of the school is varied.
 While Christianity is the predominant belief, other faiths, including Judaism and Buddhism, are represented in the school population.
-Slightly more than 30 percent of the students and 46 percent of the teachers are Catholic.
+As of September 2018, slightly more than 17 percent of the students and 46 percent of the teachers are Catholic.